Language Models with Rationality: Acknowledgements

 \section{Acknowledgements}

 This research was made possible, in part, by funding from Open Philanthropy, the European Research Council (\#740516) and by the German Federal Ministry of Education and Research (BMBF) under Grant No.\ 01IS18036A.
 We also thank Google for providing the TPUs for conducting experiments.
+Finally, we are grateful for the valuable feedback from the anonymous reviewers.

 {\thesection\arabic{table}} {\thesection\arabic{figure}}